Ansorn07/GitHunt/README.md

-# GitHunt – Elegant GitHub Profile Finder
+# GitHunt – GitHub Profile Finder

 **GitHunt** is a sleek GitHub profile finder built with HTML, CSS, and JavaScript, featuring a Japanese-inspired UI.
 It uses the GitHub API to fetch and display user profiles with clean design, theme toggle, and responsive layout.